JabRef/user-documentation/en/FAQcontributing.md

 ### I want something with huge impact

 Then, the [issues intended for external contributions](https://github.com/JabRef/jabref/labels/help-wanted) are the right place to look at.

+### I need help with the code

+You can talk to the core developers of JabRef in the [slack chat](https://jabref.slack.com/messages).